hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

 * :py:class:`~.roi.CircleROI`
 * :py:class:`~.roi.Line2DROI`

-Once created, a ROI can be used to return a part of any compatible signal:
+Once created, an ROI can be applied to the signal:

 .. code-block:: python